tianocore-docs/edk2-CCodingStandardsSpecification/5_source_files/54_code_file_structure.md

 reuse an identifier with static storage duration.
 The compiler may not be confused by this, but the user may confuse unrelated variables with the same name.

-##### 5.4.2.2.2 Functions should not be declared STATIC.

-Some source-level debuggers are unable to resolve static functions.
-Until it can be verified that no one is dependent upon a debugger with this limitation, it is strongly recommended that functions not be declared static.